 VR and 360 Video

 In 2018, Apple released updates for Final Cut Pro, Motion, and Compressor—supporting the editing of 360-degree video.
-This includes new Effects, Titles, & Transitions, especially crafted for 360-degree video.
+This includes new Effects, Titles, & Transitions, specially crafted for 360-degree video.
 This fantastic addition allowed Final Cut users to create content for VR headsets or special players hosted on sites like YouTube and Facebook.

 You’ll probably want to view your 360-degree content in a VR headset, which can be easily done in Final Cut Pro.
 Any compatible VR headset can preview your 360-degree video project by installing SteamVR on your mac, and then choosing Output to VR Headset in the 360-degree Viewer.